chuyuanliu/heptools/_sources/guide/optional/config_parser.rst.txt

 ``<patch>``
 -------------

-This tag adds a patch layer on top of other config files before :ref:`config-tag-include` to modify the raw content.
-The patches are evaluated lazily after the deserialization but before the tag parsing, so it is supposed to work as a preprocessor with minimal semantic support other than a regular tag.
+Patch layers can be attached on top of config files to modify the raw content before :ref:`config-tag-include`.
 A patch layer consists of a list of patches, each of which is a dictionary with the following structure:

 .. code-block:: yaml